Senior Companion Program: What You Need to Know

 - Respite care for family caregivers

-Volunteers typically serve 15-40 hours weekly, Monday through Friday during daytime hours.
-The program requires no weekend, holiday, or overnight commitments.
-Volunteers meeting income eligibility requirements (below 200% of the federal poverty threshold) can receive a $4.00 per hour tax-free stipend, transportation reimbursement, and additional benefits.
+Volunteers typically serve 15–40 hours weekly, Monday through Friday during daytime hours.
+No weekend, holiday, or overnight commitments are required.
+Volunteers who meet income eligibility requirements (below 200% of the federal poverty threshold) can receive a $4.00 per hour tax-free stipend, transportation reimbursement, and other benefits.

-Senior Companions complete at least 20 hours of pre-service orientation before beginning their service.
-This training covers topics like working with older adults, program policies, and elder advocacy.
-They also receive a minimum of 24 hours of ongoing training annually after their first year.
+Senior Companions complete at least 20 hours of orientation training before starting.
+The training covers working with older adults, program policies, and elder advocacy.
+After the first year, they receive a minimum of 24 hours of ongoing training annually.

-The program’s impact is considerable.
-Lane County alone reports Senior Companions have provided more than 1.5 million service hours since 1974, helping over 500 seniors and disabled adults each year.
-The program maintains a strong commitment to inclusivity—volunteer eligibility cannot be restricted based on education, experience, race, gender, religion, disability, or other personal characteristics.
+The program's reach is substantial.
+Lane County reports Senior Companions have provided more than 1.5 million service hours since 1974, serving over 500 seniors and disabled adults each year.
+The program doesn't restrict volunteer eligibility based on education, experience, race, gender, religion, disability, or other characteristics.

-Through their service, Senior Companions help elderly individuals age with dignity in their own homes rather than institutional settings, improving quality of life while reducing healthcare costs.
+Senior Companions help older people age in their own homes rather than institutions, which improves quality of life and reduces healthcare costs.

-To qualify as a Senior Companion volunteer, you must:
+To qualify as a Senior Companion, you must:

 - Be at least 55 years old